1 Introduction

 The spatial dynamics of house prices in Brunei reveal a complex interplay of urban stability, rural challenges, and economic variability.
 Hotspots are concentrated in the Brunei-Muara district, particularly in Kianggeh and its neighbouring mukims.
 Situated in the capital city of Bandar Seri Begawan, Kianggeh serves not only as a hub of modern amenities and infrastructure but also as the geographical epicenter of the surrounding region.
 It borders two Berakas mukims to the north, Kota Batu to the east and south, and Lumapas to the south, while also being adjacent to Kilanas and Gadong B, with all of these mukims classified as a cluster of hotspots.
 All of these areas benefit from strategic urban locations with strong connectivity, modern infrastructure, and proximity to key government institutions and amenities (Ng et al. 2022).

 The case of Lumapas is most interesting.
 Lumapas stands out with the strongest Mann-Kendall trend test result, indicating a significant increase in house prices over time.
-This upward trend coincides with the completion of the RIPAS Bridge in 2017, which directly connected the Kianggeh region to Lumapas, greatly reducing travel time that previously required a much longer route around the Brunei River.
+This upward trend coincides with the completion of the RIPAS Bridge in 2017, which directly connected the Kianggeh region to Lumapas, greatly reducing travel time that previously involved a much longer route around the bend of the Brunei River.
 This case highlights the empirical relationship between key infrastructure investments and rising property values in the surrounding areas.
-Historically perceived as “rural” due to its limited accessibility, Lumapas has benefited from its newfound connectivity to the capital, seemingly making it an attractive option for buyers seeking more affordable alternatives to central urban areas.
+Historically perceived as rural due to its limited accessibility, Lumapas has benefited from its newfound connectivity to the capital, seemingly making it an attractive option for buyers seeking more affordable alternatives to central urban areas.

 Conversely, the predominance of coldspots in the Tutong and Temburong districts is not surprising, given their distance from key economic centers and limited infrastructure.
 Furthermore, much of the land in both districts are designated as forest conservation areas, limiting the availability of property for sale and further constraining market activity.
 This highlights a key disparity between rural and urban housing markets in Brunei, where remoteness, restricted land use, and limited economic opportunities make these regions less attractive to prospective buyers.